xvik/dropwizard-guicey-ext/guicey-jdbi3/README.md

 > [Example app](https://github.com/xvik/dropwizard-guicey-examples/tree/master/jdbi)

-Migration from *jdbi2* described at the end
+Migration from *jdbi2* is described at the end.

 ### About